-Let us have a quick glance at the features and characteristics Java.
+Let us have a quick glance at the features and characteristics of Java.

 Since it is an object-oriented language, it will support the following features:

 An object is a real-world entity that has three basic characteristics: Identity, State, and Behaviour.

 A class is a collection of objects.
 We will study classes in detail in further modules of this tutorial.

 The process of grouping these attributes and behaviors into a single unit is known as encapsulation.

 This process of sustaining only essential and relevant information and discarding the rest is known as abstraction.

 When one class acquires properties of another class, it is known as inheritance.
-The class that gives the properties is called superclass and the class that acquires the properties is called subclass.
-The major benefit of inheritance is reusability of code.
+The class that gives the properties is called a superclass and the class that acquires the properties is called a subclass.
+The major benefit of inheritance is the reusability of code.

-The last major concept of object-oriented programming is the polymorphism.
+The last major concept of object-oriented programming is polymorphism.
 ‘Poly’ means many and ‘morph’ means forms.
 This means it has statements that have many forms or the same statements can have different meanings in different contexts.

-This is all about OOPs concept.
-These points are good enough for a beginner to kick start learning Java programming language.
+This is all about the OOPs concept.
+These points are good enough for a beginner to kick start learning the Java programming language.
 If you want to know in detail, you can read Object-Oriented Programming in detail.

-Apart from above object-oriented features, JAVA is also:
+Apart from the above object-oriented features, JAVA is also: